 On the right you will find the advanced Buckling and Non-Linear Solver Settings:

-- Accurate Buckling Shape: Improves the accuracy of the displayed buckling shape but takes longer to solve.
+- Smoother Buckling Shape: Improves the accuracy of the displayed buckling shape but takes longer to solve.
 Enabling this will NOT usually affect buckling values and factors.
 Only applicable when performing a buckling analysis.

 - Convergence Tolerance: The Non-Linear Solver will continue to solve until this tolerance is met.
 A smaller number takes longer longer to solve as a more accurate solution is obtained during convergence of residuals and displacements.